john-pachec0/Monitor/APP_STORE_METADATA.md

 *(This appears at the top of your listing and can be updated without submitting a new version)*

 ```
-Your mental health data belongs to you, and only you.
-Monitor is the only CBT app that keeps everything on your device—no accounts, no cloud, no tracking.
-Practice evidence-based thought reframing techniques in complete privacy.
+Your nutrition data belongs to you, and only you.
+Monitor keeps everything on your device—no accounts, no cloud, no tracking.
+Track meals and build eating awareness in complete privacy.
 ```

-**Character Limit:** 170 characters (This is 216 characters - needs trimming)
+**Character Limit:** 170 characters (This is 169 characters ✅)

-**Shorter version (169 characters):**
+**Alternative version (162 characters):**
 ```
-Practice CBT techniques in complete privacy.
+Track meals in complete privacy.
 No accounts, no cloud, no tracking.
-Your mental health data stays on your device, where it belongs.
+Your nutrition data stays on your device, where it belongs.
+Build mindful eating habits.
 ```

 ---

 ## Description

-*(4000 character maximum - this is ~3,800 characters)*
+*(4000 character maximum - this is ~3,500 characters)*

 ```
-PRIVACY-FIRST ANXIETY RELIEF
+PRIVACY-FIRST NUTRITION TRACKING

-Your anxious thoughts belong to you, not a company's servers.
+Your eating patterns belong to you, not a company's servers.
 Monitor is built differently—everything stays on your device.
 No accounts, no cloud sync, no tracking.
-Just you and evidence-based cognitive behavioral therapy (CBT) techniques.
+Just you and a simple tool for mindful eating awareness.

 WHAT IS Monitor?

-Monitor helps you capture and reframe anxious thoughts using proven CBT methods.
-When anxiety strikes, quickly capture the thought.
-Later, during your scheduled "worry time," review and reframe it using techniques from cognitive behavioral therapy.
+Monitor helps you track meals and build awareness around eating patterns and behaviors.
+Log what you ate, how you felt, and any behaviors you want to monitor.
+Over time, recognize patterns and emotional connections to food in a mindful, non-judgmental way.

 KEY FEATURES

-• Quick Capture
+• Quick Meal Logging
-  When anxiety hits, capture the thought in seconds.
-Don't let it spiral—just write it down and move on with your day.
+  Capture meals as they happen.
+Track what you ate, when, where, and how you felt.
+Add photos if you want.
+No calorie counting or restrictive rules—just awareness.

-• Scheduled Review Time
+• Behavior Tracking
-  Set your "worry time" for when it works best (evenings work well).
-Postponing review often reduces anxiety naturally—many worries lose intensity over time.
+  Optionally track behaviors relevant to eating disorder recovery:

-• Guided Reframing
+  - Perceived amount (too much, just right, unsure)
-  Step-by-step process helps you:
+  - Exercise duration and intensity
-  - Identify cognitive distortions in your thinking
+  - Other patterns identified with your care team
-  - Challenge unhelpful thought patterns
+  Simple checkboxes make tracking straightforward and judgment-free.

-  - Create balanced, realistic reframes
+• Emotions & Context
-  - Track how your anxiety changes
+  Note how you felt before and after eating.
+Track emotional states, physical sensations, and situational factors.
+Understanding context helps identify triggers and patterns.

-• Learn CBT Techniques
+• Daily Review Time
-  Understand the 13 cognitive distortions with clear explanations, real-world examples, and practical reframing tips.
-Learn to spot patterns in your thinking.
+  Set a daily reminder to reflect on your entries.
+Review patterns without judgment.
+Notice what's working and what's challenging.

-• Worry Box
+• Timeline View
-  Your private collection of captured thoughts, ready for review when the time is right.
-Think of it as a holding space for anxiety.
+  See your meal history at a glance.
+Spot patterns across days and weeks.
+Visual timeline helps you and your care team understand your progress.

-• Pattern Recognition
+• Care Team Support
-  Over time, notice patterns in your worries.
-See which cognitive distortions you tend toward, and build awareness of your thinking habits.
+  Add care team members (dietitians, therapists, doctors) to your profile.
+Export entries as PDFs to share with providers.
+Keep everyone on the same page.

 PRIVACY YOU CAN TRUST